- Serves 4

 - When you are ready to make your sauce trim the tough bottom ½ cm of stalk from your asparagus & discard these, then separate the delicate tips (top ~6cm) from the remaining stalks.

 - Pop a pan of water onto boil & once bubbling drop in the stalks, cook for 2 minutes then drain & run under cold water to stop them cooking further.
 If using broccoli separate stem from florets & add the chopped stem to the pan for 30 seconds before the tops, cook for a total of 3 minutes.

 - Drain & rinse your nuts, add them to a high speed blender with the asparagus stalks (or broccoli), peeled garlic, nutritional yeast, salt, pepper & juice of ½ the lemon (don’t throw away the lemon rind!).
 Blend until silky & smooth, test the seasoning & adjust if necessary.

 - Put your pasta onto cook as per packet instructions.

 - Whilst that cooks away cut your mushrooms into chunky slices & add to a sauté pan with 1 teaspoon of your chosen oil & a pinch of salt, cook on a medium heat, tossing occasionally for 3-4 minutes until they start to release their liquid & turn lightly golden.
 Then add the asparagus tips for 2 minutes to warm through.

-- Juice the other ½ of your lemon then very finely slice the lemon peel/pith into pieces, if there are scraps of lemon flesh left then keep these too! (you’ll probably need ½ – ¾ of the lemon’s worth)
+- Juice the other ½ of your lemon then very finely slice the lemon peel/pith into pieces, if there are scraps of lemon flesh left keep these too!
+(You’ll probably need ½ – ¾ of the lemon’s worth)

 - Drain your pasta, add back to the warm pan with the watercress, mushrooms, asparagus tips, lemon rind pieces & stir through your sauce.